 Dry eye is not only painful, but it can also damage the eye’s tissues and impair vision.
 Fortunately, many treatment options are available.

 Non-surgical treatments for dry eye include increasing humidity at home or work, and use of artificial tears or moisturizing ointment.
 If these methods fail, small punctal plugs may be inserted in the puncta to limit tear drainage, or the drainage tubes in the eyes may be surgically closed.
 Prescription drops are now available to help increase both the quantity and quality of the tears (Restasis®) (Xiidra®)

 Pediatric and Adolescent Eye Exams

 The examination of children and young adults takes patience and special expertise.
 They often have special problems which present in unique ways.
-Our recommendation is that they undergo a complete eye exam during preschool, their elementary years, and once again during their teenage years.
+Our recommendation is that the child undergoes a complete eye exam during preschool, then their elementary years, and once again during their teenage years.
 We take great pride in our handling of our young patients.

 Advanced Eye Surgery Center

-Advanced Eye Surgery Center is a state-of-the-art, eye only, outpatient ambulatory surgery center.
+Advanced Eye Surgery Center is a state-of-the-art, eye and oculofacial plastics surgery only, outpatient ambulatory surgery center.
 It is a state licensed and Medicare approved facility dedicated to providing patients with the most technologically advanced microsurgical and laser equipment available.
-Our caring, friendly, well trained staff helps guide our patients through their surgical experience.
-Because we specialize in eye surgery we are better able to meet the needs of our patients.
+Our caring, friendly, well-trained staff helps guide our patients through their surgical experience.
+Because we specialize in the eye & oculofacial plastic surgery, we are better able to meet the needs of our patients.